knowmetools/km-api/docs/API/know-me-gallery.rst

 Know Me - Gallery
 =================

-The gallery is used to store various files associated with a profile.
+The gallery is used to store various files associated with a know me user.
 Media resources (items in the gallery) can be attached to a particular profile item.

 .. note::